kstenerud/dogma/kbnf.md

 ```

 The left part of a rule can define a [symbol](#symbols), a [macro](#macros), or a [function](#functions).
 Their names share the global namespace, and must be unique (they are case sensitive).

+The first rule listed in the document is assumed to be the start rule, and therefore must define a [symbol](#symbols).

 ### Symbols